The Pentaverate

-The Pentaverate is a Canadian comedy streaming television miniseries created by Mike Myers for Netflix, inspired by conspiracy theories from his 1993 film So I Married an Axe Murderer.
+The Pentaverate is a Canadian and American comedy television miniseries created by Mike Myers for Netflix, inspired by conspiracy theories from his 1993 film So I Married an Axe Murderer.
 The series premiered on May 5, 2022, and consists of six episodes.

 Premise

-Since the 1347 outbreak of Black Death, five men have been working to influence world events for the greater good.
-One unlikely Canadian journalist finds himself in the middle of a mission to expose the truth behind the secret society and, in the process, saves the world.
+Since the 1347 outbreak of Black Death, five men have been working together to form a secret society that influence world events for the greater good.
+One unlikely Canadian journalist finds himself involved in a hidden conspiracy in the middle of a mission to expose the truth behind the secret society and, in the process, saves the world.